'We're loving it': Rotorua rejoices over bustling long weekend

 It might not be the sizzling summer we’re used to, but Rotorua was pumping over the weekend just like in the old days.

-For some, business has bounced back so much they are eyeing record profits - potentially breaking records set over nearly three decades.
+For some, business has bounced back so much they are eyeing record sales - potentially breaking records set over nearly three decades.

 Gregg Brown, who owns two hospitality businesses in Rotorua - the Pig and Whistle and Capers Café and Store - said his staff were flat stick all weekend.